 Not all risks and resources are physical.
 Read the Aside: Non-physical Risks and Resources.

 Immediate needs include resources for survival and structural maintenance.
 Longer-range requirements include resources for enhancing capacities for growth and evolution and for avoiding accidental or excess losses.

 Growth and maintenance strategies are triggered by both internal and external environments, the inside- and outside-spaces of any given E/S.

-Inside and Outside Spaces is the topic of the next chapter.
+Inside and Outside Spaces was the topic and title of a previous aside in this chapter.